 - Fishing and Snorkelling Boat Trip With BBQ

 This is one of the more divided islands in terms of opinion.
-You only have to search Koh Tao in Google and you will see why.
+It’s a beautiful island to spend time on, but you only have to search Koh Tao in Google and you will see why.
 Without sugar-coating it, there have been a number of murders of foreign tourists in Koh Tao in recent years.